Nivnice

 Nivnice is a municipality and village in Uherské Hradiště District in the Zlín Region of the Czech Republic.
-It has about 3,400 inhabitants.
+It has about 3,300 inhabitants.
+It is known as the most probable birthplace of the philosopher and pedagogue John Amos Comenius.

 Geography

 Nivnice is located about 16 km southeast of Uherské Hradiště and 28 km south of Zlín.
 It lies in the Vizovice Highlands.
 The highest point is at 360 m above sea level.
 The Nivnička Stream flows through the municipality.

 History

 The first written mention of Nivnice is from 1261.

 Economy

-Nivnice is the seat of a major beverage producer and the largest fruit processor in the country, the Linea Nivnice company.
+Nivnice is the seat of a major beverage producer and the largest fruit processor in the country, the company Linea Nivnice.

 Transport

 There are no railways or major roads passing through the municipality.

 Sights

 The main landmark of Nivnice is the Church of the Holy Guardian Angels.
 It was built in 1741.